Do you want to edit faster?

 And in this post I want to talk about a new setting not many players know about.

-As you can tell from the title, it’s confirm edit on release.
-I’m going to explain exactly how it works and whether or not you should enable it in your Fortnite settings.
+As you can tell from the title, it’s confirm edit on release and in this post I’m going to explain exactly how it works and whether you should enable it in your Fortnite settings.

 So make sure you read this whole post.